Descanonge/tomate/docs/source/scanning.rst

 the pre-regex.
 The matches are temporarily stored in the matchers of the corresponding coordinates.
-Again, the CoordScan calls a user-defined function set with :func:`Constructor.set_scan_filename<constructor.Constructor.set_scan_filename>`.
+Again, the CoordScan calls a user-defined function set with :func:`Constructor.add_scan_filename<constructor.Constructor.add_scan_filename>`.
-The function receives a Coordscan instance, and values eventually scanned from inside the same file if the in-file scanning was done before-hand.
+The function receives a Coordscan instance, and values previously scanned from the same file.
-It must returns one or more values and in-file indices.

-One should look into :func:`filegroup.coord_scan.scan_filename_default` for a better description of the function signature.
+One should look into :func:`filegroup.scanner.scan_filename_default` for a better description of the function signature.
 :mod:`tomate.scan_library` contains some examples.

-Setting values manually
-^^^^^^^^^^^^^^^^^^^^^^^

-This whole process can be overlooked by setting manually the values and in-file indices.
-For shared coordinates, the scanning of values should still be happening, as each file must be associated with one or more values.
-In that case, the value found by scanning is expected to be present in the values set manually.

 .. currentmodule:: tomate.constructor

+Setting elements manually
+^^^^^^^^^^^^^^^^^^^^^^^^^

+This whole process can be overlooked or completed by setting manually various coordinates elements.
+For shared coordinates the scanning of values is recommended though as setting file matches manually is cumbersome and prone to errors.

+Elements can be set very simply using :func:`Constructor.set_elements_manually`.
+This is incompatible with any scanning function.

+Both scanning function and elements set manually are compatible with setting constant elements with :func:`Constructor.set_elements_constant`.
+This simply set one or more element to the same value for all coordinates values.
+Setting an element constant will override any results scanned, and conversely adding a scanning function for an element previously set constant will remove that constant.

 Attributes scanning
 -------------------

 Other metadata can also be retrieved.
-General attributes of the filegroup can be scanned by using :func:`Constructor.set_scan_general_attributes`, and variables specific attributes can be retrieved with :func:`Constructor.set_scan_variables_attributes`.
+General attributes of the filegroup can be scanned by using :func:`Constructor.add_scan_general_attributes`, and variables specific attributes can be retrieved with :func:`Constructor.add_scan_variables_attributes`.
 In both cases, found information will be added to the :ref:`Variables Info`.

-Coordinate specific metadata can be found by using :func:`Constructor.set_scan_coords_attributes`.
+Coordinate specific metadata can be found by using :func:`Constructor.add_scan_coords_attributes`.
-These attributes will be sent to `CoordScan.set_attr`, and thus should only affect the scanning coordinate.
+These attributes will be sent to `CoordScan.set_attr`, and thus should only affect the scanning coordinate (and VI).
 The user should manually propagates this information to its parent coordinates.

 General attributes are the first thing to be scanned, then comes coordinates